2020s – No Champion to Start the Decade

 Previous: 2010s – Big Ten Hockey Upends Collegiate Landscape

-Jump to a specific year in the 2020s: 2021 2022 2023 2024
+Jump to a specific year in the 2020s: 2021 2022 2023 2024 2025

 In 2020, the NCAA did not crown a national hockey champion for the first time in 72 years.
 The reason for this was the COVID-19 (coronavirus) pandemic.
 The first confirmed case of COVID-19 in the U.S. was January 20; around the time the second half of the college hockey season was ramping up.
 The number of cases rose throughout the country but it didn’t affect the college hockey world until March.
 On March 11, the NCAA issued a statement that all upcoming events, including the men’s and women’s hockey tournaments, would be held without fans to limit the spread of the virus.
 The very next day, the NCAA decided to cancel all remaining winter sports and spring sports for 2020.
 This meant that the NCAA women’s Division I tournament that was going to start in two days was cancelled as well as the remaining men’s Division I conference tournaments and upcoming national tournament.
 Fans wondered why it couldn’t be postponed but with the increased spread of the virus and resulting state quarantines, it wasn’t a possibility.
 Seniors sadly had their collegiate hockey careers come to an end without a chance to even lace them up one last time.

 When looking back at the 2019-20 men’s Division I hockey season, it ended with a lot of questions.
 Would North Dakota be able to stay on top throughout the tournament and add another trophy to their case?
 Could Cornell have regained glory and brought home a championship for the first time since 1970?
 Was it finally Minnesota State University’s turn to make a run within the national tournament?
 Was the surging Minnesota Duluth team in the middle of a patented late-season run to become the tournament’s first three-peat champion since 1953?
 Or would an upstart team get hot in the tournament and surprise the hockey world?
-Fans of North Dakota called for the NCAA to crown the Fighting Hawks the national champions because the season ended with their team at #1 in the Pairwise Rankings.
+North Dakota fans called for the NCAA to crown the Fighting Hawks the national champions because the season ended with their team at #1 in the Pairwise Rankings.
 But an important statistic is that only two teams in the previous ten years before 2020 won the national tournament when ranked #1 in the Pairwise at the end of the regular season.
 And even if the NCAA wanted to name a regular season champion, the waters were muddied by the fact that Cornell was ranked #1 in the final regular season USA Today/USA Hockey and USCHO polls.
 So in the end, the 2019-20 college hockey season saw a lot of great hockey but everyone was deprived of a true 2020 national champion throughout all levels of college hockey.

 2021